macmpi/x11-calc/README.md

 #### Wayland specific Issues

-- Performance under Xwayland is generally poor, the emulator will work well on a Raspberry Pi3 using Xwindows but a Raspberry Pi4 using Xwayland cannot redraw the display quickly enough to allow background shading to be used to draw the display digits.
-As a result the emulator's LED/LCD display doesn't use any background shading on ARM based systems.
+- Updating the display under Xwayland is very slow and even though all  the simulators  work well on a Raspberry Pi3 using X11, on a Raspberry Pi4 with Xwayland  it cannot redraw the display quickly enough to allow the  display segments to be drawn with a shaded background.
+As a result the display has been simplified to make it work.
-* The emulator window is supposed to be a fixed size.
-However wnen running on Xwayland the window manager does not handle this correctly.
+- The simulator window is supposed to be a fixed size.
+However when running on Xwayland the window manager does not handle this correctly.

 #### VMS Specific Issues

 - Colour palette assumes a black and white display.
-- Not all text is visible due to the limited colour palette and the DEC fonts are missing some characters (for example the Pi symbol).
+- Not all text is visible due to the limited colour palette.
+- Not all key legends are shown as the font is missing some characters.

 ### Acknowledgements <sup>[Back to Top](#top)</sup>